-Delete shortcut.
-Removing a shortcut does not affect the file it is referring to. - To change the shortcut name, select Options-Edit shortcut name.
+- To delete a shortcut, scroll to the shortcut you want to remove and select Options→ Delete shortcut.
+Removing a shortcut does not affect the file it is referring to. - To change the shortcut name, select Options→ Edit shortcut name.
 Write the new name.
-This change affects only the shortcut, not the file or the item that the shortcut refers to.
+This change affects only the shortcut, not the file or item the shortcut refers to.